Icinga/icinga2/doc/2-getting-started.md

 ### <a id="integrate-additional-plugins"></a> Integrate Additional Plugins

-For some services you may need additional check plugins which are not provided by the official Monitoring Plugins project.
+For some services you may need additional 'check plugins' which are not provided by the official Monitoring Plugins project.

 All existing Nagios or Icinga 1.x plugins should work with Icinga 2.
 Here's a